Fundació Joan Miró 40th Anniversary by Mucho, Spain3 August,2015

 Fundació Joan Miró has a distinctive exterior structure of modular geometric prefabricated surfaces, extrusions, recesses and voids designed by Josep Lluis Sert.
 Although imposing in form it has at its heart a natural path that guides visitors through its spaces.

 Graphic design studio Mucho worked with Anna Noëlle to develop an identity and campaign material that would help celebrate 40 years of Fundació Joan Miró.
 Drawing on the building’s structure, its cultural agenda and history, whilst also acknowledging its permanent brand identity through contrast, Mucho created a system based around a bold number set, picking out key dates within the history of the building, and derives visual impact through a juxtaposition of austerity and moments of celebratory expression.
-This extends across business cards, packaging, event invitations, badges and posters.
+This extends across business cards, packaging, event invitations, banners, badges and posters.

 With such a significant and unmistakable appearance it is pleasant to see this not dominating Fundació Joan Miró’s permanent identity.
 Where you might expect a silhouette, the centre favours a signature component alongside Bau Bold, a typeface rooted in Bauhaus and 20th century modernism.
 The restraint of the permanent identity and the temporary nature of an anniversary makes for an interesting context, one that has afforded Mucho the opportunity to revel in form and structure where such a treatment could have been perceived as literal and limited.